Cobot ROI Calculator: Is Automation Worth It?

 - Facility can allocate 3-4 weeks for integration

-Under these conditions, expect 6-12 month payback and 3-5 year ROI multiple (meaning the cobot will earn 3-5 times its upfront cost over its lifetime).
+Under these conditions, expect 6-12 month payback and 3-5x lifetime ROI (the cobot earns 3-5 times its upfront cost over its lifetime).

 Ready to calculate your specific ROI?
-We've built a simple framework you can download.
-Or, explore what is a cobot to understand which arm matches your application, and review cobots in manufacturing for 20+ real deployment case studies.
-For side-by-side arm comparisons, see best cobot arms.
+Explore what is a cobot to understand which arm matches your application, review cobots in manufacturing for 20+ real deployment case studies, or see best cobot arms for side-by-side arm comparisons.